 Jayna Mumbauer-Pisano is an Assistant Professor in the Department of Counseling at University of Montana.
 Jayna’s educational background includes a B.A. in Psychology and Human Development from Vanderbilt University, an MA in School Counseling from Wake Forest University, and a PhD in Counselor Education from University of Central Florida.
 Jayna’s previous counseling experiences include counseling children and adolescents in elementary and high school, facilitating group counseling for adolescents with disabilities, and counseling adults at a community counseling clinic.
 Jayna has presented on issues relating to counseling and education at state, national, and international conferences.
 Her research focuses on mental health literacy, bibliotherapy, and child adolescent health and well-being.
 Jayna remains active with the American Counseling Association, Association for Humanistic Counseling, and the Association for Child and Adolescent Counseling.

 Emily is a school counselor educator in the Counseling Department at the University of Montana.
 Prior to transitioning full-time into higher education, she was a professional school counselor for ten years in Oregon public schools, where she also served on the board of the state school counseling association and enjoyed the opportunity to advocate for students and school counselors at the state level in various capacities.
 She is passionate about advocating for the profession of school counseling, and her research interests include adolescent suicidality, non-suicidal self-injury, school violence, and incorporating conversations about diversity and multicultural humility in all her work.

 News and Updates

-- We recently received a $1 million grant from the U.S. Department of Justice.
+- We received a $1 million grant from the U.S. Department of Justice.
 This grant will give us the opportunity to collaborate with schools across the state, and work locally on campus, to create safer schools for students statewide.

 - The Montana Department of Public Health and Human Services has added a Coronavirus update to their information page on Communicable Diseases in Schools